khyperia/khyperia.com/about.md

 Hi, I'm khy, she/her/hers.

-I'm currently at [pulumi](http://pulumi.com/), used to work on the C#/VB compiler team at Microsoft, and graduated from Michigan Tech studying computer science.
+I'm currently at Microsoft on the C#/VB compiler team, and graduated from Michigan Tech studying computer science.

 You can find me lots of places.
 Chances are, if you find a wild khyperia somewhere, it's me.
 Here are some common ones: